 In addition, teams may only be composed of players from the same school.
 A team composed of players from multiple schools is ineligible to compete in official CSA matches.

-The CSA will publish rankings throughout the season (November through March):
+The CSA will publish rankings throughout the season (Mid-November through March):

 The publication schedule may be adjusted, if needed, throughout the season.